Amarsah15/Bkp-Foundation/readme.md

 ```

 #### 2. Get All Users (Admin Only)
-Retrieve list of all registered users.
+Retrieve a list of all registered users.

 - **URL**: `GET /allUsers`
 - **Access**: Admin only